 This dialog shows you a preview of all the worksheets (prefixed with S:) and named ranges (prefixed with R:) in the Excel spreadsheet.
 If you have any named ranges in the file then these have the advantage that both the sheet and cell range are specified permanently in the Excel file.
 These are automatically updated if further rows or columns are inserted into the cell range.

-- Select your open workbook or select New Book to create a new one, then click Next to move to step three or Finish to skip to step 6.
+- Use Add to Book to select your open workbook or select New Book to create a new one, then click Next to move to step three or Finish to skip to step 6.

 This dialog provides a preview of the data in the selected worksheet.
 The data are truncated to display 8 characters per cell and the first 20 columns and 20 rows of the data rectangle.